-Often times the cause of dead motherboard is as simple as a dead CMOS battery.
+Often the cause of a dead motherboard is as simple as a dead CMOS battery.

 The CMOS battery is responsible for powering up the BIOS.
 It maintains the system settings even when you turn your PC off.

-When CMOS battery dies, the motherboard becomes inoperable.
+When the CMOS battery dies, the motherboard becomes inoperable.

 However, this is very simple to fix.
-Just locate the CMOS battery on your motherboard (it is quite hard to miss) and replace it with the appropriate coin battery.
+Just locate the CMOS battery on your motherboard (it is pretty hard to miss) and replace it with the appropriate coin battery.

 3. Check Whether the Motherboard Performs POST on the Screen

-Some motherboard when they turn on, show the POST screen.
+Some motherboards, when they turn on, show the POST screen.

-A Power-On Self-Test (POST) is the most initial test the motherboard performs to check if all the hardware and sub-components are in order and functioning properly.
+A Power-On Self-Test (POST) is the motherboard’s initial test to check if all the hardware and sub-components are in order and functioning correctly.

-If an error is detected in any of the critical components like the CPU, RAM, hard disk or even the motherboard itself, the POST screen may display the issue highlighting where the problem lies.
+If an error is detected in critical components like the CPU, RAM, hard disk, or even the motherboard itself, the POST screen may display the issue, highlighting where the problem lies.

 Crucial Points to Note Here

-For starters, if your motherboard is performing the POST function and actually displaying it on the screen then there are high chances that the motherboard is working fine.
+For starters, if your motherboard performs the POST function and displays it on the screen, there is a high chance that the motherboard is working fine.

 A dead motherboard often does not display any screen at all.

-Also, if you do not have the CPU attached to your motherboard or if in fact the CPU is bad, then no POST screen will be shown since CPU powers the video output ports on the motherboard.
+Also, if you do not have the CPU attached to your motherboard or the CPU is bad, no POST screen will be shown since the CPU powers the video output ports on the motherboard.
 NO CPU=NO GPU=NO Display

 Also Read: Will Motherboard POST Without CPU?